- Larry Ellison enjoyed observing how SAP, Salesforce, and Workday pay large amounts of money for Oracle database licenses.

 “If they’re using HANA for anything, I don’t know about it,” Ellison chuckled.”

 Expanding upon what Larry said, HANA is used for only a small portion of SAP’s applications.
-HANA is compatible with more applications than it is generally used for, but up until now, the vast majority of HANA implementations are with only one application, which is SAP BW.
+HANA is compatible with more applications than it is generally used for.
+Still, up until now, the vast majority of HANA implementations are with only one application, which is SAP BW.

 “Like other Oracle customers, SAP must have found that it isn’t easy to rip and replace a database, even though it must be excruciating to write checks to Oracle.